george-lim/uwaterloo-script-archive/uw/README.md

 uw - Linux Environment Mounting & SSH Script
 ===============

 This guide is meant to help students set up a better Linux environment.
-It is written under the assumption that your system is OS X.
+It is written under the assumption that your system is running macOS.

 1. [Benefits](#benefits)
 1. [Configuring uw](#configuring-uw)